sdw95927/kaggle_data_science_bowl_2018/README.md

 * Python 3
 * Common python libraries including numpy, cv2, skimage, etc.
 * Download Mask-RCNN from https://github.com/matterport/Mask_RCNN, and add the folder to system path for Mask_RCNN
+* Download nuclei images from https://www.kaggle.com/c/data-science-bowl-2018/, and change corresponding paths in the scripts